0xPhaze/clones-with-immutable-args-comparison/README.md

 }
 ```

-Currently there is no validation to whether this extra calldata is actually present
+Currently there is no validation for whether this extra calldata is actually present
 when trying to read immutable args from calldata.
 Attempting to read these from a proxy that doesn't append any, would lead to errors
 or incorrect data being returned!

 ## ERC1967 Specs

-During upgrade & initialization (see [implementation reference](./src/ERC1967Proxy.sol)):
+During upgrade & initialization (see [ERC1967Proxy](./src/ERC1967Proxy.sol)):
 - implementation code length is checked
 - implementation uuid is verified
 - `Upgraded` event is emitted